dora-metrics/pelorus/docs/Development.md

 3. Set any environment variables required (or desired) for the given exporter (see [Configuring Exporters](Configuration.md#configuring-exporters) to see supported variables).

+        export LOG_LEVEL=debug
         export TOKEN=xxxx
         export USER=xxxx

-4. Log in to your OpenShift cluster
+4. Log in to your OpenShift cluster  OR export KUBECONFIG environment variable

         oc login --token=<token> --server=https://api.cluster-my.fun.domain.com:6443

+        # OR

+        export KUBECONFIG=/path/to/kubeconfig_file

 5. (Optional) To avoid certificate warnings and some possible errors, you need to set up your local machine to trust your cluster certificate